 The differences between systems mostly come down to how broad/specific your level of abstraction is and what criteria you're using for prioritization.

 Systems seem more valuable because they are more specific.
-But creating a system without first having a goal you hope to achieve makes it less likely that you'll achieve what you want.
+However, creating a system without first having a goal you hope to achieve makes it less likely that you'll achieve what you want.
 You need to have a benchmark to determine if the system is working.
 These are the lead and lag indicators.